Find out how Elisa, one of the leading telcos in Nordics, handles customer service automation during the crisis.

 - Do I as a product manager have a clear process to review interactions with customers to understand where the interactions do not work out as planned?

 Once it works, you will understand that customer service is not just about serving customers.
-It is about product management having the intelligence and ability to fix broken processes, to reduce the amount of contacts, to solve these correctly on the first attempt, to be able to quickly redefine how issues should be solved, to understand what is working and what has an impact, and minimizing human errors and interpretation issues.
+It is about product management having the intelligence and ability to fix broken processes, to reduce the number of contacts, to solve these correctly on the first attempt, to be able to quickly redefine how issues should be solved, to understand what is working and what has an impact, and minimizing human errors and interpretation issues.

 Kristjan has been studying and working on machine learning projects for more than 5 years.
 After acquiring a Master’s Degree in Computer Science and Machine Learning, he started working at Milrem Robotics as the Team Lead for Autonomous Vehicles, helping to build self-driving vehicles.
 Kristjan also has experience in building intelligent systems for data centers, robots and electric formulas; also with computer vision and image recognition.